This article was last updated by on

 • Place the seedlings 18 to 24 inches apart in the garden soil.

-• If you wish to place the seedlings in larger pots outside, use pots that are at least 18 inches wide.
+• If you wish to place the seedlings in larger pots outside, use at least 18 inches wide pots.

 • Choose a place that receives full sun.

 • Maintain the soil pH between 6.5 and 7.
-Add lime to maintain acidity if the soil is basic.
+You may add lime to maintain acidity if the soil is basic.

-• Loosen the soil up to 12 to 13 inches deep and mix 2 to 4 inches of compost.
+• Loosen the 12 to 13 inches deep soil and mix 2 to 4 inches of compost.

 • Plant the seedlings, moist the soil with water, and cover the soil surface at the root line with mulch.